Backpressure is not a bug. It is a control mechanism.

 Continue reading

-A lightweight architecture decision record format that improves execution clarity without creating documentation drag.
+A lightweight decision record format that improves clarity without slowing you down.

-A lightweight architecture decision record format that improves execution clarity without creating documentation drag.
+A lightweight decision record format that improves clarity without slowing you down.